mikiec84/eventFeedbackClassifier/README.md

 Step 1 - Clone this repository

-Step 2 - Open [index.js](frontEnd/index.js) and edit line 9 & 10 to replace the PubNub publish and subscribe keys with the ones that you used for provisioning the Function.
+Step 2 - Open [index.js](frontEnd/index.js) and edit line 9 & 10 to replace the PubNub publish and subscribe keys with the ones that you used for provisioning the PubNub Functions.

-Step 3 - Open [index.html](frontEnd/index.html) in multiple web browsers and enter your feedback for any event
+Step 3 - Open [index.html](frontEnd/index.html) in a web browsers and enter your feedback for any event

-Step 4 - Submit the feedback and check the classified result from the Natural Lanuage Classifier via your PubNub Functions.
+Step 4 - Submit the feedback and check the category returned from the Natural Lanuage Classifier (via your PubNub Functions).